Projects & partners

 The film will be on show at a range of venues this autumn, including:

-Macrobert Centre, Stirling: 19-30 September: TV screens in the cafe bar area, and before each film
+Macrobert Centre, Stirling: 25 September - 9 October: TV screens in the cafe bar area, and in the cinema before films

 Dundee Literary Festival, 22-26 October: on a loop in the Festival foyer in Bonar Hall